ftchirou/faical.dev/README.md

-# faical.dev
+# ✍🏾 faical.dev

 This repository contains the source files of the articles I publish on my blog [https://faical.dev](https://faical.dev).
 I write my articles in [Markdown](https://daringfireball.net/projects/markdown/) and use a custom-made command line tool to manage and convert them to static HTML files.

 ## Workflow

-I wrote a command line tool in Swift called `article` to handle everything related to my blog; from scaffolding files and directories to generating static HTML files.
+I wrote a command line tool in Swift called [article](https://github.com/ftchirou/article) to handle everything related to my blog; from scaffolding files and directories to generating static HTML files.
 My typical flow with `article` would be:

 #### Create